Akshat4112/1000_Project_Ideas/README.md

 - **Intranet File Search Engine**:

-- **A Social Code Sharing Site**: Build a user-driven application with much more interactivity and some social-style featuresóspecifically, a community-based repository of useful, reusable code.Something like Django snippets.
+- **A Social Code Sharing Site**: Build a user-driven application with much more interactivity and some social-style features‚Äîspecifically, a community-based repository of useful, reusable code.Something like Django snippets.
 This project can be easily done in Django (web framework).

 - **Highly Confidential Security System**:Develop an application for storing file, images , audio , video ,etc. in a secure way.
 Use an advance and almost non- crack-able cipher(Blowfish, AES, etc.) to encrypt data(text data & media-file) before caching them in a password protected locker.